vEnhance/web.evanchen.cc/input/mop.md

 - Jordan: "Why does GeoGebra name my point `B'''_3`??"
 - Julia: "I saw a woman with orange hair and thought she was a live size red panda."
-- Owen: "Life is not a mountain of pain but a valley of fun."
+- Krishna: "No, it's actually kind of hard.
+But yeah, it's trivial."
 - Linus Tang:
   - Exhibit A: 0.4 style score
   - Exhibit B: 3 staples